How to Get Rid of Powdery MildewLearn ways to treat and prevent powdery mildew

 HOW DOES POWDERY MILDEW SPREAD?

 Mildew spores are spread by the wind in warm, dry weather, but don’t spread well when conditions are rainy and cool.
 Powdery mildew strains are specialized to certain groups of plants and generally don’t spread to other plant families.
-Spores can survive over winter in leaf piles and on plants, so it’s important to discard and not compost any material removed or dropped from infected plants to prevent spreading or allow it to resurface the following spring.
+Spores can survive over winter in leaf piles and on plants, so it’s important to discard and not compost any plant debris dropped from infected plants to prevent spreading or allow it to resurface the following spring.

 Essentially, there aren’t any plants that are completely immune to some form of powdery mildew, including vegetables, roses, trees and shrubs.

-There are some plants that are more susceptible than others, such as:
+There are some plants that are more susceptible to powdery mildew than others, such as:

 If you have recurring problems with powdery mildew, look for varieties that are noted to have improved disease resistance — this should be noted on the plant tag.